-New scripts have a process all their own, apart from the one described above, as writers and creative teams develop the work often over long periods of time.
+New scripts have a process all their own, in addition to the one described above, as writers and creative teams develop the work often over long periods of time.
 The Playworks production of Lunch at the Piccadilly, for example, began in a series of table readings.
 The musical then grew and changed over the course of four productions - all of them with markedly different scripts and songs.
 A prominent example of new play development is Oslo by J.T.
 Rogers, which won the 2017 Tony Award for Best Play.
 Oslo started its journey to Broadway at PlayPenn in Philadelphia, one of the country's leading conferences for new play development.
 Read about Oslo here.

 Another development path for new material is by commission, through which a company contracts writers and artists to create work.
 The Christians was commissioned for Actor's Theatre of Louisville's Humana Festival of New American Plays, one of the most renowned U.S. new play conferences.
 Learn more in this short video interview with the writer.
 The vast majority of scripts and screenplays, however, won't be produced on Broadway or in feature film.
 The Christians found its home in productions among the network of LORT companies and other theatres across the U.S. Each script has its unique audience; the development process helps a script find its path and its place.
 Follow the link for a map and more about those U.S. LORT member theatres, many with development programs.